aaevan/ebay-guide/README.md

 Next, trim off your results by your max budget and sort by "Price + Shipping: highest first".

 The idea is to buy as much computer as you can within your budget.
-As a thought experiment, try halving your first budget and see if you find anything acceptable. $250 goes a long ways, especially if you're willing to do a bit of work yourself (installing your own OS or buying a harddrive).
+As a thought experiment, try halving your first budget and see if you find anything acceptable. $250 goes a long ways, especially if you're willing to do a bit of work yourself (especially, installing your own OS on a hard drive you buy separately).
 The past two computers I've bought (both thinkpads) were $115 and $240 respectively (shipped).

 Try to go with a seller that accepts returns and avoid "as is"/"for parts or repair" listings.